Electrically Conductive Coatings Market Size, Share, and Growth Forecast, 2026 - 2033

 Key Industry Developments:

-• In October 2025, Axalta launched two advanced powder coatings, Alesta e-PRO FG Black and Alesta e-PRO Dielectric Gray, for EV battery applications.
-These coatings offered heat protection, fire resistance, and electrical insulation.
-Alesta e-PRO FG Black provided thermal stability and fire protection, while Alesta e-PRO Dielectric Gray ensured electrical insulation for high-voltage battery packs.
+• In October 2025, Axalta announced the launch of two advanced powder coatings, Alesta e-PRO FG Black and Alesta e-PRO Dielectric Gray, specifically designed for electric vehicle (EV) battery applications.
+The new coatings address critical requirements for heat protection, fire resistance, and electrical insulation in EV battery systems.
+Alesta e-PRO FG Black offers high thermal stability and secondary fire protection, maintaining integrity under extreme heat and direct flame exposure, while Alesta e-PRO Dielectric Gray provides strong electrical insulation performance for high-voltage battery packs and energy storage systems.

-• In April 2025, Henkel introduced AI-powered adhesives, next-gen conductive coatings, and debonding technologies for EV batteries at The Battery Show Europe 2025.
-The solutions included AI-generated digital adhesives, conductive coatings for enhanced performance, mica-replacement safety coatings, and technologies to support battery repair and recycling.
+• In April 2025, Henkel announced the launch of advanced AI-enabled virtual adhesives, next-generation conductive and safety coatings, and innovative debonding technologies for electric vehicle (EV) batteries, showcased at The Battery Show Europe 2025.
+The new solutions include AI-generated digital adhesives to shorten battery development cycles, conductive electrode coatings to enhance battery performance, mica-replacement safety coatings offering high thermal and electrical protection, and structural adhesive debonding technologies to support battery repair, reuse, and recycling.

 Companies Covered in Electrically Conductive Coatings Market